Summary of Service

 1time is a cloud-based software service operated by Time Warden (the company) for our customers who are (in the main) corporate entities of all sizes.
 Each customer has one or more employees, some of whom have administrative privileges.
 The primary purpose of the service is to keep track of employees’ time on their client projects.

-All of the data that is contained in our databases including personal data is recorded and maintained by our customers, who have the role of (for the purposes of Data Protection legislation) Data Controllers while 1time is a Data Processor.
+All of the data that is contained in our databases including personal data is recorded and maintained by our customers, who have the role of (for Data Protection legislation) Data Controllers while 1time is a Data Processor.
 The fact that certain data may be captured does not mean that it is as this is the prerogative of the Data Controller

 Time Warden disclaims all ownership and other rights to content including personal data that we store and process on behalf of our customers